kdeldycke/kevin-deldycke-blog/content/posts/how-to-add-a-corner-banners-to-a-k2-wordpress-theme-style.md

       <a
         id="cornerbanner"
         href="http://coolcavemen.com/news/new-website-beta-released/"
-        title="New website released as beta version !">
+        title="New website released as beta version!">
       </a>
       <?php
     }